And that one big mistake is composed of lots of tiny little mistakes.

 So why is Sony shooting itself in the foot and rushing ahead when it should be building a stable base and convincing people to buy their product for the games and services, rather than for the fact that graphics are prettier and people love prettier things?
 Friggin’ Final Fantasy could be allowed a chance to shine.
 The Last Guardian would have the time to make the transition to the next generation.
 SCE Santa Monica could get in on the act.

 There are a million possibilities for what games Sony could use to help its console succeed, but even if they were announced now, just how much impact will they have if they aren’t showcased or marketed for a long enough period of time to convince people to buy the console for them?
-It doesn’t help that the PS3 still has plenty of life left with The Last of Us, God of War: Ascension, Kingdom Hearts HD 1.5 Remix and Dragon’s Dogma: Dark Arisen (among exclusives).
+It doesn’t help that the PS3 still has plenty of life left with The Last of Us, Kingdom Hearts HD 1.5 Remix and Dragon’s Dogma: Dark Arisen (among exclusives).

 Sony wants you to believe that the PlayStation 4 represents the next generation of gaming.
 Right now though, it represents the company’s previous lack of understanding that threw it into last place against the Xbox 360 and Wii, only arriving at a far brisker pace.